-The Museum of the Isles forms part of the Clan Donald Skye Visitor Centre, just ¾ of a mile from from the terminal for the Mallaig ferry at Armadale.
+The Museum of the Isles forms part of Armadale Castle, Gardens & Museum of the Isles, just ¾ of a mile from from the terminal for the Mallaig ferry at Armadale.
 First established in 1975 within the only remaining inhabitable part of Armadale Castle, it moved in March 2002 to a purpose built museum set within Armadale Castle Gardens.
 Armadale Castle ruins and gardens are the subject of a separate feature page.

 Scotland is home to some magnificent museums: Glasgow's Kelvingrove Museum and Edinburgh's National Museum of Scotland are obvious examples.
 But size-for-size, the Museum of the Isles must be the best museum in the country.